Whether you are just starting, or you have been doing podcasting for many years, you need some of the best podcast headphones.

 - Can cause your ears to get hot if used for a long time

-Open-backed headphones also have some strong points, one of which being allowing sound to filter in and out of the pads covering the ears.
+Open-backed headphones also have some strong points, one of which is allowing sound to filter in and out of the pads covering the ears.

 This does not mean that these headphones will have the opposite effect as closed-back models.
 On the contrary, this design changes the listening experience significantly.
 Rather than the ‘in your head’, open-back headphones offer the ‘in the world around me’ experience.